Job Identity Tokens for Access to Clouds and Third-Party Services

 Step 2.
 Configure Trust Conditions and Access Permissions

 Next you need to define which jobs are allowed to request access credentials, by configuring trust conditions within your cloud provider's system.
-These are conditions that must match before your cloud provider can exchange job identity tokens for credentials.
+These are conditions that must be met before your cloud provider can exchange job identity tokens for credentials.

 In addition, you need to define what resources - what cloud storage buckets, for example, or what other cloud services - can be accessed by jobs using the access credentials returned by the token exchange.
 To do this, you must configure access permissions within your cloud provider's system.